 Gerontology, the study of human aging, is increasingly becoming an important field with applications in virtually every industry and profession, from health and wellness to business, education and recreation.
 Created in 1998, Towson University’s gerontology program was the first such undergraduate degree program offered within the University System of Maryland and is one of 100 programs currently offered in the United States that leads to either a Bachelor of Arts or Bachelor of Science degree.

 Multidisciplinary coursework heightens your understanding of the issues that are central to the study of aging.
 Understand the phenomenon of human aging and its implications on society from a health care perspective.
-View all degree requirements in the Undergraduate Catalog.
+View all degree requirements and course descriptions in the Undergraduate Catalog.

 The program prepares you to for positions in the field of aging and provides the knowledge and skills required for admission to graduate and professional schools.
 Pursue a career in the public or private sector in specialized housing developments, health care programs and services, recreation and fitness centers, and businesses that cater to older adults.
 Learn more about careers in gerontology at the Career Center.